 West End — Liberty Village, Parkdale, Roncesvalles (M6J, M6K, M6R)

-Liberty Village has strong Bell fibre penetration — many buildings are pre-wired.
-Bell Fibe 500 or the 1.5 Gbps plan make sense here for remote workers.
-Parkdale and Roncesvalles have good but less uniform coverage; run an address check before committing.
+Liberty Village has strong Bell fibre penetration and significant Beanfield Metroconnect coverage — many buildings are pre-wired for Beanfield's own gigabit fibre.
+Bell Fibe 500 or Gigabit Fibe 1.5 make sense for remote workers.
+Beanfield's own 1 Gbps symmetric plan at $65/month (where available) is the best gigabit value in this area.
+Parkdale and Roncesvalles have good but less uniform coverage; check your specific address before committing.

 East End — Leslieville, Riverdale, The Beaches

-Both Bell and Rogers serve this corridor well.
-For families, Bell Fibe 500 or Rogers Ignite 500 covers all household needs.
-Diallog's DSL Ultimate ($40/mo) and VMedia Internet 100 ($44.95/mo) are worth checking for budget-conscious renters.
+Both Bell and Rogers Xfinity serve this corridor well.
+Bell's new Fibe 150 ($75/month) and Fibe 300 ($90/month) tiers fill the gap between the old Fibe 150 and Fibe 500.
+For families, Bell Fibe 300 or Rogers Xfinity Essentials 300 now cover most household needs at the $90/month tier.
+Diallog's DSL Ultimate ($40/mo) and VMedia Internet 100 ($44.95/mo) remain the best picks for budget-conscious renters.

 Best Plans by Use Case